 - T — Double/Triple Trailers: Required for pulling more than one trailer

 Restrictions limit what a driver may do and are equally important to verify.
 Common restrictions include corrective lenses required (B), daylight-only operation (G), and medical waiver requirements (W).
-An MVR will show all active restrictions so employers can confirm compliance with role requirements.
+A driving history report will show all active restrictions so employers can confirm compliance with role requirements.

 Traffic Violations in Connecticut